-Barrister shouts at jury after his Tinder date rape conviction
+Barrister found guilty of raping woman he met on Tinder

 'Offered me paracetamol'

+Previously, the court had heard how the couple met through Tinder in the summer of 2017.
+It was on their third date that the rape took place.

-In a videoed interview played in court, the woman recounted to police her version of what happened next.
+In a videoed interview played in court, the woman told police what happened.

 She said Jacobs told her to "wait a minute" before forcing himself on to her.